wordofwarning/wordofwarning.org/current/2025-worksahead/index.md

 Queries: please contact <a href="https://contactmcr.com/visit/access" target="_blank">Contact</a> via <mailto:boxoffice@contactmcr.com>

 #### About
-Each year since 2012, [Works Ahead](/hab/worksahead) has invited artists to dig deeper into work presented at the previous year’s [Emergency](/hab/emergency) (or occasionally at other events).
+Each year since 2012, [Works Ahead](/hab/worksahead) has invited artists to dig deeper into work presented at the previous year’s [Emergency](/hab/emergency) (and sometimes elsewhere).

 A project developed out of the old Method Lab & SeedFund schemes which [hÅb](/hab) ran with greenroom until 2011, over the past fourteen years [Works Ahead](/hab/worksahead) has offered 36 small, supported, work-in-development commissions for artists — often in partnership with <a href="https://contactmcr.com" target="_blank">Contact</a>.